connext/indra/docs/src/how-to/integrate-browser.md

-# How To Support State Channels In A Browser App
+# How To Integrate With a Browser App

 The connext client `@connext/client` has built-in defaults that make it easy to use in a web browser.
 By default, the client will store it's state in localStorage (Look for keys prefixed with `INDRA_CLIENT_CF_CORE`).